 Cover Page- Now before you start scratching your head in confusion let us explain why a cover page is important for your business plan.
 A cover page may seem like a very simple thing and some may even consider it useless but it shall contain your contact number.
 This will ensure that all your potential investors and clients will be able to contact you without having to go through the entire plan to find your number.
 Make it easy for your investors.

-Executive Summary- Personally, I think this is the most important part of your business plan.
+Executive Summary- Personally, I think this is the most important part of starting your business in Hong Kong.
 Yes, the whole plan will contain the details of your business proposition and other important things but the executive summary is what determines if your investors will go to the next page or not.
 Make sure you give a brief explanation here about what kind of business it is that you want to do and what solutions you are bringing to the market.
 Include pointers such as your major strengths as to what sets you apart from the rest and also mention how your financial conditions.
 Let them know how much money you are looking to raise from the new investors.

 Company Overview- All sorts of details regarding your company goes here.
 The name, the legal documents and when it was formed and registered under what, all these go here.
 Include your permanent area of operations.
 You can also mention what your company has achieved so far or what they are planning to achieve.
 Include the stage at which your company is in right now.